 Sensitivity analysis on insurance policy assets and bank balances is not presented as the management considers that the Group's exposure to interest rate fluctuation is insignificant.
 The sensitivity analysis below has been determined based on the exposure to interest rates for variable-rate bank borrowings and amount due from an associate.
 The analysis is prepared assuming the amount of liability outstanding at the end of the reporting period was existed for the whole year.
-A 50 (2020: 50) interest rate benchmark reform basis points increase or decrease represents the management's assessment of the reasonably possible change in interest rates.
+A 50 (2021: 50) interest rate benchmark reform basis points increase or decrease represents the management's assessment of the reasonably possible change in interest rates.

-Excluding the effect of insurance policy assets and bank balances, if interest rates had been 50 (2020: 50) basis points higher/lower and all other variables were held constant, the Group's profit for the year ended 31st December, 2021 would have decreased/increased by HK\$4,638,000 (2020: HK\$2,243,000).
+If interest rates had been 50 (2021: 50) basis points higher/lower and all other variables were held constant, the Group's profit for the year ended 31st December, 2022 would have decreased/increased by HK\$4,831,000 (2021: HK\$4,638,000).

-(e) Price risk management Other price risk management
+(e) Price risk management

+Other price risk management